scott306lr/EmailToKindle/README.md

 ### Requirements

-You'll have to enable ["less secure apps access" option](https://myaccount.google.com/lesssecureapps)in gmail for this app to work.\
+You'll have to enable ["less secure apps access" option](https://myaccount.google.com/lesssecureapps) in gmail for this app to work.\
 I will find away to avoid this step in the future.

 ### Usage